lrytz/efftp/notes/session.md

   - while loops
   - xml expressions (at least don't crash on them), xml patterns
   - effects of annotation expressions should not be included in the effect of a tree (are they?)

-- need to have more details **where** an effect mismatch comes from
-  - apply expression: if it comes from qual, arg, latent, relative, ...
-  - constructor effects: if it comes from super constructor call? problem was with case companion constructor, generated code, constructor effect inferred impure because AbstractFunction parent. effect when selecting the object...

 - @infer annotation to allow inferring effects on demand (both for return types and constructors)